Police: Heroic Safeway employee confronted gunman in store

 PORTLAND, Ore.
-(AP) — An employee who was killed in a shooting at a Safeway supermarket in Bend, Oregon, attacked the gunman in the produce section and tried to disarm him, likely preventing more deaths, authorities said Monday.
+(AP) — A Safeway employee who previously served in the U.S. Army for two decades attacked a gunman in the produce section of the Bend, Oregon, supermarket, police said Monday, possibly preventing more casualties from a shooting that left the employee and one other person dead.

-The 66-year-old employee, identified as Donald Ray Surrett Jr., of Bend, was hailed as a hero by police at a news conference.
-Surrett and a customer, 84-year-old Glenn Edward Bennett, also of Bend, were killed Sunday evening.
-Two others were injured.
+Police hailed the employee, 66-year-old Donald Ray Surrett Jr., of Bend, as a hero and said his actions may have saved shoppers at the store in the high-desert city ringed by mountains in the central part of the state.
+Customer Glenn Edward Bennett, 84, of Bend, was also killed Sunday evening, police spokeswoman Sheila Miller said.

 “Mr. Surrett engaged with the shooter, attempted to disarm him and may very well have prevented further deaths.
-Mr. Surrett acted heroically turning this terrible event,” Bend Police spokeswoman Sheila Miller said at a news conference as she struggled against tears.
+Mr. Surrett acted heroically turning this terrible event,” Miller said at a news conference as she struggled against tears.

-Police said Monday the shooter died of a self-inflicted gunshot wound and was near an AR-15-style weapon and a shotgun.
+Police said Monday the shooter died of a self-inflicted gunshot wound; his body was found by police near an AR-15-style weapon and a shotgun.
 Police identified the gunman as Ethan Blair Miller, 20, of Bend.

-Bennett was killed at the store’s entrance, police said, and the shooter then moved through the aisles “spraying shots” from the assault rifle until Surrett confronted him in the back of the store in the produce section.
+Bennett was killed at the store’s entrance, police said, and the shooter then moved through the aisles “spraying shots” from the assault rifle until Surrett confronted him.
 The entire incident — from the first 911 calls to officers discovering the suspect dead in the store — unfolded in four minutes, Miller said.

 Police entered the supermarket from the front and rear as shots were still being fired.